Georgi Dimitrov (composer)

 Georgi Dimitrov (Георги Димитров) (2 May 1904 - 12 March 1979) was a Bulgarian composer.
 He was notable for composing the music for the national anthem of Bulgaria from 1947 until 1951, Republiko nasha, zdravey!.
 Other notable compositions including Foot and Cross, Kulak, and The Chervenkov Way.

 Early life

 Dimitrov was born to a Bulgarian family of Angelina and Dimitar Petrovi in Belogradchik, Bulgaria.
 His name was taken from the Gergyovden day (Saint George's Day), that occurred in the eve of his birth.

-He spent his youth and teenage years in Belogradchik and Lom, where he studied at the famous Lom Pedagogical School.
-His initial interest for music came from his family; his father was a violinist and his mother was an excellent singer.
-This attracted him greatly to music and he started to learn to play the violin.
-Further development of his musical potential was carried out under the care and guidance of music teachers Belcho Belchev and especially Obreten Evstatiev.
+He spent his youth and teenage years in Belogradchik and Lom, where he studied at Lom Pedagogical School.
+Dimitrov was raised in a musical family; his mother was a singer, and his father was a violinist.
+He would follow in his father's footsteps and also pick up the violin, studying under Belcho Belchev and Obreten Evstatiev.

-Young Georgi's life was stormy and full of rumors.
-This is the life of an educated and sensitive young man who opposes public order irregularities and strives for a better life for people.
-This is not a "rallying rebellion" or "spontaneous" demonstration of "early-stage students", but an active and conscious struggle.
-His failure in it made him emigrate at 19 years old, and for many years he "has been wandering away from a foreign country".
-For some time he lived in Romania, then in Yugoslavia and finally - about 15 years in Poland, which became his second homeland.
-There he got his musical education and in direct contact with the culture of the Central European countries, he created a worldview, a culture and a strategy for his further personal and professional realization.